Sila

 History is filled with people blindly believing they are a "a good person" yet justify wars and untold suffering in the name of "good".
 For this reason, we should not look at lying, stealing, killing, drinking, and sexual misconduct as simple concepts or attributes.
 But understand how their application needs to be skillfully adapted based on the unlimited circumstances one might encounter.

 Practicing virtue is protection from getting tangled in wordly matters.
 It allows us to renounce the world, without hating the world.
-Its also one of the best ways to train the mind, as one must constantly be mindful if their own and others actions are tainted by greed, aversion, and unknowing.
+Its also one of the best ways to train the mind, as one must constantly be mindful if their own and others actions are tainted by greed, aversion, and ignorance.

-Practicing virtue is also the best way to judge our progress on the path, as we can evaluate the amount of clinging, aversion, and unknowing that manifests in difficult situations, when we interact with difficult people.
+Practicing virtue is also the best way to judge our progress on the path, as we can evaluate the amount of clinging, aversion, and ignorance that manifests in difficult situations, when we interact with difficult people.

 For example, without encountering annoying individuals, how can we develop patience?
 It's through others triggering our "buttons" or testing our tolerance that we uncover the greed, aversion and clinging to expectations that still exist within us.